Targets

 Multiple Stores + Themes

-The stores.toml or stores.yaml files serve as alternative methods for defining store and theme targets, particularly if you’re not using NPM modules or prefer to keep store references in a dedicated file.
-These files enable you to manage your Shopify store configurations independently of your package.json, offering flexibility tailored to your project’s needs or personal preferences.
+The stores.toml or stores.yaml files serve as alternative methods for defining targets, particularly if you’re not using NPM modules or prefer to keep store references in a dedicated file.
+These files enable you to manage your Shopify store configurations independently of your package.json.
 Here are the structures these files should follow:

 Using Toml File